Dr. Black, Mr. Hyde

-Dr. Black, Mr. Hyde is a 1976 blaxploitation horror film loosely inspired by the 1886 novella Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson.
+Dr. Black, Mr. Hyde is a 1976 American blaxploitation horror film loosely inspired by the 1886 novella Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson.
 The film stars Bernie Casey and Rosalind Cash, and was directed by William Crain.
-Along with Crain, the film was written by Larry LeBron and Lawrence Woolner with cinematography by Tak Fujimoto.
-The movie was filmed primarily in Los Angeles, at locations such as the Watts Towers.
-Along with other blaxploitation films, Dr. Black, Mr. Hyde is filled with themes surrounding ideas of race, class, and Black Power, yet it is unique in depicting these themes through the genre of horror.
+Along with Crain, and it was written by Larry LeBron and Lawrence Woolner with cinematography by Tak Fujimoto.
+It was filmed primarily in Los Angeles, at locations such as the Watts Towers.

 Plot

-In Los Angeles, Dr. Henry Pride (Bernie Casey) is an accomplished and wealthy African American medical doctor working on a cure for cirrhosis of the liver along with his colleague, Dr. Billie Worth (Rosalind Cash).
-Desperate to create this remedy, Pride conducts unethical experiments on others and himself, which turns Pride into a white-skinned Frankensteinian monster with superhuman strength and invincibility.
+In Los Angeles, Dr. Henry Pride is an accomplished and wealthy African American medical doctor working on a cure for cirrhosis of the liver along with his colleague, Dr. Billie Worth (Rosalind Cash).
+Desperate to create this remedy, Pride conducts unethical experiments on others and himself, which turns him into Hyde, a white-skinned Frankensteinian monster with superhuman strength and invincibility.
 Pride begins a spree throughout Watts, killing prostitutes and pimps.
-After not being able to test his remedy on Linda (Marie O'Henry), Pride continues his rampage, which results in him being chased down by the police.
-Cornered at the Watts Towers, Pride attempts to escape by climbing up the towers, which leads to the police gunning him down and causing him to fall to his death.
+After not being able to test his remedy on Linda Monte, he continues his rampage, which results in him being chased down by the police.
+Cornered at the Watts Towers, he attempts to escape by climbing up the towers, which leads to the police gunning him down and causing him to fall to his death.